-We believe that the way you practice has a significant impact on your ability to successfully pass the oral boards.
-Therefore, the UBP 2-Hour Online Coaching Session is designed to introduce you to our techniques and familiarize you with our approach to mastering the anesthesia oral boards.
+We believe that the way you practice has a significant impact on your ability to successfully pass the Standardized Oral Exam (SOE).
+Therefore, the UBP 2-Hour Online Coaching Session is designed to introduce you to our techniques and familiarize you with our approach to mastering the SOE component of the Applied Exam.

-The coaching session is at no cost to you under the "Free Trial Products" tab on the main menu bar above.
+The coaching session can be viewed for free under the "Free Trial Products" tab on the main menu bar above.

 The primary advantage of taking UBP Private Online Exams is twofold:

-1. The exams offered through the "UBP Online” program are designed to provide a review of the most relevant information; expose you to some of the most challenging clinical situations encountered during the anesthesia oral boards; and greatly improve your ability to organize your thoughts, weigh risks and benefits, and apply sound judgment.
+1. The exams offered through the "UBP Online” program are designed to provide a review of the most relevant information; expose you to some of the most challenging clinical situations encountered during the SOE; and greatly improve your ability to organize your thoughts, weigh risks and benefits, and apply sound judgment.

-2. Our examiners in the "UBP Online" program are trained to provide feedback and advice that is in keeping with our approach to the exam; this serves to help develop and reinforce the skills and techniques introduced at the course or during the coaching session.
+2. Our examiners in the "UBP Online" program are trained to provide feedback and advice that is in keeping with our approach to the exam; this serves to help develop and reinforce the skills and techniques introduced during the course and 2-Hour Coaching Session.

-The Ultimate Package provides you with the most comprehensive program of preparation for the anesthesia oral boards.
-The package incorporates all of the Ultimate Board Prep’s educational components into one package, including the UBP Courses A & B (Live, Online, or via Webcast), ten (10) One-Hour UBP Private Online Exams, and all 6 UBP Practice Sets.
+The Ultimate Package provides you with the most comprehensive program of preparation for the Standardized Oral Exam (SOE) component of the Applied Exam.
+The package incorporates all of the Ultimate Board Prep’s educational components into one package, including the UBP Online Courses A & B, ten (10) One-Hour UBP Private Online Exams, and all 6 UBP Practice Sets.
 Register for this comprehensive preparation program and you will receive two free One-Hour Private Online Exams (a $480 value), and be eligible for the UBP First-Time Pass Guarantee.

 Registration for the Ultimate Package includes: